 New representative study reveals strong potential for digital investment productsEn savoir plus

 At Vontobel, we actively shape the future.
 We create and pursue opportunities with determination.
 We master what we do – and we only do what we master.
 This is how we get our clients ahead.
-As a globally operating financial expert with Swiss roots, we specialize in wealth management, active asset management and investment solutions.
+As a globally active investment manager with Swiss roots, we specialize in wealth management, active asset management and investment solutions.
+We harness the power of technology to deliver a high-quality, individual client experience and to deploy our investment expertise across multiple platforms and ecosystems.
 We empower our employees to take ownership of their work and bring opportunities to life.
-Because we are convinced that successful investing starts with assuming personal responsibility.
-We relentlessly question the achieved, striving to exceed the goals and expectations of our clients.
+We do so based on the conviction that successful investing begins with the assumption of personal responsibility.
+We continuously scrutinize our achievements as we strive to exceed the expectations of our clients.
 The registered shares of the Vontobel Holding AG are listed on the SIX Swiss Exchange.
 The Vontobel families' close ties to the company guarantee our entrepreneurial independence.
-We consider the resulting freedom an obligation to assume social responsibility as well.
-As of December 31, 2018 Vontobel held CHF 247.3 billion of total client assets.
+We consider the resulting freedom as an obligation to also assume our social responsibility.
+As of September 30, 2020, Vontobel held CHF 294.1 billion of total client assets.
 Around the world and in our home market, we serve our clients from 26 locations.

-This media release is intended solely for information purposes and is expressly not addressed to any person who by domicile or nationality is prohibited to receive such information according to the applicable law.
-The information and views contained in it do not constitute a request, offer or recommendation to use a service, to buy or sell investment instruments or to conduct other transactions.
-By their very nature, forward-looking statements involve inherent risks and uncertainties, both general and specific, and risks exist that predictions, forecasts, projections and other outcomes described or implied in forward-looking statements will not be achieved.
+This document is provided purely for informational purposes and is expressly not directed at persons whose nationality or place of residence prohibits access to such information on account of existing legislation.
+The information and views contained in it do not constitute a request, offer, or recommendation to use a service, to buy or sell investment instruments, or to conduct other transactions.
+Forward-looking statements, by their nature, involve general and specific risks and uncertainties.
+It should be noted that there is a risk that forecasts, predictions, projections, and results described or implied in forward-looking statements may not prove to be correct.